qmk/qmk.fm_old/_util/keyboards_template.md

 Want a qmk.fm page?
 [Create a `<keyboard>.md` file for it here](https://github.com/qmk/qmk.fm/tree/gh-pages/_pages/keyboards)! (use others as examples/templates)

-Currently only .hex files are provided - some listed here may not be what's needed flash the keyboard.
+Currently only .hex files are provided - some listed here may not be what's needed to flash the keyboard.
 If this is the case, [please open an issue](https://github.com/qmk/qmk.fm/issues)!

 <style>
 .fa.psi-icon {